mtnygard/growing-one-system/README.md

 The API layer is built with Clojure.
 Install it on Linux, macOS, or WSL according to the [instructions at Clojure.org](https://clojure.org/guides/getting_started).

+## Atomist

+A variety of housekeeping tasks will be performed by "software delivery machines" created using [Atomist](atomist.com).
+See the repositories under [Igg-less](https://github.com/igg-less) for details.

+You won't be able to run these machines directly.
+They're part of the infrastructure for running the main project and site.